Stock Analysis · Nexstar Broadcasting Group Inc (NXST)

 Overview

-- Advertising revenue (local and national ads, including political advertising in election years)
+- Advertising revenue (local and national advertising; political advertising can be a major swing factor depending on the election cycle)

-- Other revenue (digital activities and assorted services)
+- Other revenue (digital activities, production and miscellaneous items)

 Key Figures